 Table of contents:

-What is cystic fibrosis and how to live with it
+- What is cystic fibrosis and where does it come from

 This deadly disease can go unnoticed until adulthood.